Connect a storage LUN to a server

-Once the LUN is connected, the storage will be available on the server as an unpartitioned disk area.
+Once connected, the storage LUN will be available on the server as an unpartitioned disk space.

-Data exchange between the storage LUN and the server is performed via iSCSI protocol using two independent network interfaces.
-The LUN acts as an iSCSI target that is connected to the SAN switch, and the server acts as an iSCSI initiator.
+Data exchange between the storage LUN and the server occurs via the iSCSI protocol using two independent network interfaces.
+The LUN acts as an iSCSI target connected to a SAN switch, while the server acts as an iSCSI initiator.

-- Make sure that you have requested that the storage LUN connect to this server.
+- Make sure that you have requested to connect the storage LUN to this server.

 - Connect to the server.

 - Install the iSCSI initiator.
-If Windows is installed on the server, skip to step 4.
+If the server is running Windows OS, proceed to step 4.

-- Query the parameters for connecting the storage LUN to the server.
+- Request the parameters for connecting the storage LUN to your server.

 - Configure MPIO.